> Academics > Course

 Prerequisite: Last semester of graduate study.

 This course requires the student to synthesize and integrate knowledge acquired in their coursework and apply it in an experience that approximates an aspect they will encounter as a professional in the field of Kinesiology.
 The Culminating Experience will demonstrate the student’s mastery of researching an approved topic and their proficiency in utilizing technology and oral presentation skills in delivering the topic to the Kinesiology Preparation Board.
 The student will also present to the board a self-evaluation of their strengths and improvement needs as well as their short term and long term career goals.
 The student will also demonstrate to the board that they have developed an understanding of service-learning and will reflect on how their experience enhanced their learning and fostered their civic responsibility.
 The student must register for KNES 6020 in the semester in which they wish to graduate.

 Fall, Spring, Summer.

 KNES 6305 (3-3-0) Measurement, Evaluation, and Research in Kinesiology

 A course designed to provide applicable knowledge of skills tests and written tests related to kinesiology, sport, and exercise training.
 The course will also focus on procedures for administering tests and techniques for analyzing data and evaluating results.
 Appropriate statistical measures and research methods will be included as well as related computer assisted technology.
-Fall, Spring, Summer, Online.
+Fall, Spring, Online.

 KNES 6306 (3-3-0) Theories in Coaching

 This course is to discuss current trends and applied theories for the coach in today’s society related to ethics, duties, training, motivation, organizational responsibilities, and public relations.
 A study of the historical and philosophical foundations of coaching as well as characteristics of the God-called coach will be included.
-Fall.
+Periodically.